-Contact Form 7: This plugin allows the users to create contact forms in the website.
-Most of the contact page in WordPress features Contact Form 7.
+Contact Form 7: This plugin allows users to create contact forms on the website.
+Most of the contact pages in WordPress features Contact Form 7.

 Yoast SEO: The SEO of your blog post and page be analyzed using Yoast SEO.
 It has been downloaded more than 176 million times.

 Akismet Anti-Spam: Spam poses a huge problem in the comment section of the blog.
 The Akismet Anti-Spam plugin blocks all kinds of spam comments.